Ernest A. Figueroa

 “The arts are a powerful cultural force, and it is the time to inspire all artists to expand their influences, explore unique partnerships, and bridge boundaries.
 The results of a vibrant arts scene are both cultural and economic and demonstrate what success can be achieved through the pursuit of artistic excellence with dedication to and commitment from an engaged community.”

-Figueroa has done extensive work in arts education with the Alliance for Drama Education in Hawaii, the Summer Fine Arts Camp in Alaska, and as the National Education Director at Plays for Living.
+Figueroa has extensively worked in arts education with the Alliance for Drama Education in Hawai’i, the Summer Fine Arts Camp in Alaska, and as the National Education Director at Plays for Living.
 In addition, Figueroa has worked on the artistic and administrative staffs of The Pasadena Playhouse, The Group Rep at the Lonny Chapman Theatre, Sacramento Theatre Company, and The Groundlings Theatre.
 Figueroa won a WAVE Award (Western Access Video Excellence) for his talk show ¡Adelante!, a weekly locally produced series celebrating the rich heritage of Latino people.
-At the Fairfield University Management Training Institute, Figueroa developed and launched the very successful Impro:Vision program, training business executives in the best practices of extemporaneous presentation skills.
+At the Fairfield University Management Training Institute, Figueroa developed and launched Impro:Vision program, training business executives in the best practices of extemporaneous presentation skills.

 Banff Centre for Arts and Creativity